OZKY23/cle-windows-tuner/README.md

 # cle-windows-tuner
-Set of tools for managing Windows enviroments options in an easy way
+Set of tools for managing Windows environments options in an easy way